slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 Because all the message handlers and channels are `async`/`await` based, if all the handlers are in idle, virtually no resource is wasted with threads waiting.

-Since `AsyncResultDispatcher` controls all the different module instances, it avoids invoking in parallel the same controller: `LocalLoop` is a single threaded async task executor, hence a module cannot process in parallel multiple async results.
+Since `AsyncResultDispatcher` controls all the different module instances, it avoids invoking the same controller in parallel: `LocalLoop` is a single threaded async task executor, hence a module cannot process multiple async results in parallel.

 ## Compiling kube-runtime to WASM